 - The judgment of the Court as rendered in the impugned case, has to be considered in the light of the facts existing in the case.
 The Court itself, in para 15, states that in the facts of the present case, the assessee company failed to discharge the onus laid down u/s 68 of the Act.(refer: CIT vs. Sun Engineering Works (P) Ltd.198 ITR 297) - Kolkata ITAT in Baba Bhotnath Trade & Commerce LTD ITA 1494/Kol/17 has considered NRA iron & steel and distinguished it from facts of the case, similarly in Ambika Metalchem Impex P.Ltd the Mumbai ITAT I.T.A.
-No.1676/Mum/2017 has distinguished the SC case. - The amendment to S 68 now puts responsibility on the assesse to prove the source of source under the provisio(A Y 13-14 onwards).
+No.1676/Mum/2017 has distinguished the SC case.
+Similarly in PCIT vs Aditya Birla Telecom Ltd. ITA 1502 of 2016 (Bom)also the SC judgment in NRA was distinguished. - The amendment to S 68 now puts responsibility on the assesse to prove the source of source under the provisio(A Y 13-14 onwards).
 However the said provisio is prospective as per the Bombay HC in Gagandeep Infrastructure P Ltd.